 - Keep children and pets away from the grill area.

-- Be sure that all parts of the unit are firmly in place and that the grill is stable and can’t easily be tipped over.
+- Be sure that all parts of the unit are firmly in place.
+The grill should be stable and not easily tipped over.

 - Keep your grill clean by removing grease or fat buildup from the grill and trays below the grill.